Yuvaraj-Patil/ShivShambho_eShop/CONTRIBUTING.md

 - **Architectural Integrity**: We welcome refactoring and architectural improvements, provided they're justified.
 Large-scale changes should come with a clear rationale, such as significant enhancements to the application's design or performance.

 - **Enhancing Reliability and Scalability**: We welcome contributions that improve the application's reliability and scalability.
-These could include updates to error handling, redundancy mechanisms, data access, and any other changes that help eShop operate more robustly under load.
+These could include updates to error handling, redundancy mechanisms, data access, and any other changes that help ShivShambho_eShop operate more robustly under load.
 We'd love to see relevant test scenarios or metrics for these contributions.

-- **Performance Enhancements**: If you're looking to speed up eShop, we're all for it!
+- **Performance Enhancements**: If you're looking to speed up ShivShambho_eShop, we're all for it!
 Please include benchmark comparisons to demonstrate the improvements.
 Performance improvements that make the code less readable or canonical may have more scrutiny applied.

 ## Code of Conduct